-What is the difference between Granite and Quartz?
+What is the difference between Granite and Quartzite?

-It is said that Granite is the most durable natural countertop option available and is known for resisting cracks and chips.
-Quartz, as a manmade material, is a bit higher on the hardness scale and slightly more resistant to damage
+It is said that Granite is the most durable natural Benchtop option available and is known for resisting cracks and chips.
+Quartzite, is a harder material, so is a bit higher on the hardness scale and slightly more resistant to damage

 Maintenance and repairs